 When you've invested in large industrial fans for your building, you want to ensure the controls that operate them make the most of your fans' capabilities.
 The size of your HVLS fan system and the complexity of your set-up will determine which digital fan controller is best.

-Small System: For buildings with 10 HVLS fans or less, choose a device like Hunter Industrial's 350 Series HVLS fan controller.
+Small System: For buildings with 10 HVLS fans or fewer, choose a device like Hunter Industrial's 350 Series HVLS fan controller.
 It's got a simple, intuitive user interface for essential fan control and on-screen notifications – plus, it's easy to install.

 Larger System: The 500 Series HVLS fan controller from Hunter Industrial orchestrates the operation of up to 30 fans.
 Programming HVLS fans is easy – you can schedule and create zones in a flash.
 Plus, the display fault information takes the sting out of troubleshooting.

-Seasonal System: Hunter's 700E Fan Network Controller manages up to 30 fans using a combination of humidity and temperature levels to ensure you get the most from your HVLS fans, come summer or winter.
+Seasonal System: Hunter's 700E Fan Network Controller manages up to 30 fans using a combination of humidity and temperature sensors to ensure you get the most from your HVLS fans, come summer or winter.
 A touch of the button makes the switch from one season to the next.

 H2: Frequently Asked Questions About Programming HVLS Fans

-Following are some commonly-asked questions about programming HVLS fans.
+The following are some commonly asked questions about programming HVLS fans.
 Please reach out with any other concerns you may have.

-H3: Can I Program My HVLS Power-Saving Fans Myself or Do I Need to Hire a Professional?
+H3: Can I Program My HVLS Fans Myself or Do I Need to Hire a Professional?

-Digital controllers for HVLS power-saving fans are designed to be user-friendly, and programming the fan is a simple process that most users can easily do.
+Digital controllers for HVLS fans are designed to be user-friendly, and programming the fan is a simple process that most users can easily do.

 H3: How Do HVLS Fans Work?

 HVLS fans move large volumes of air at a low velocity.
 They have a diameter of between 7 and 24 feet and operate at speeds ranging from 10 to 150 revolutions per minute (RPM).
 The blades of an HVLS fan are designed to create a column of air that moves vertically down from the fan and then spreads out horizontally across the floor.
-This effectively circulates air throughout an ample space.
+This effectively circulates air throughout a large space.

 H3: How Difficult Is It to Set Up HVLS Fans?